 One of the major attractions of Pushkar is its Pushkar Mela, the biggest cattle fair in the world.
 Arrive a few days in advance in case you are planning to witness it in its full glory.
 A tour around Pushkar is sure to transport you into a different world one that is filled with spirituality, rich in history and culture and a shopping paradise for all the handicraft lovers!

-Explore the best journey planner for your visit to Pushkar and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Pushkar and create a flawless plan in few simple steps!